-Our Compensation Discussion and Analysis, which begins on page 60 of this proxy statement, describes our executive compensation program and the compensation decisions that the Compensation Committee made with respect to the compensation of our named executive officers for 2019.
+Our Compensation Discussion and Analysis, which begins on page 70 of this proxy statement, describes our executive compensation program and the compensation decisions that the Compensation Committee made with respect to the compensation of our named executive officers for 2020.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.
 As required pursuant to Section 14A of the Exchange Act, our Board is asking that our shareholders cast a non-binding, advisory vote FOR the following resolution:

-"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation paid to the Company's named executive officers, as disclosed in this proxy statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, and related compensation tables and narrative discussion."
+"RESOLVED, that the Company's shareholders approve, on a non-binding, advisory basis, the compensation paid to the Company's named executive officers, as disclosed in this proxy statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, and related compensation tables and narrative discussion."

 Non-Binding, Advisory Vote.
 Our Board is asking that shareholders support this Proposal 2.
-This proposal is advisory and non-binding; as an ordinary resolution, approval of this proposal requires the affirmative vote of a majority of the votes cast.
+This proposal is advisory and non-binding; as an ordinary resolution, approval of this proposal requires the affirmative vote of a majority of the votes cast by shareholders in person or by proxy.
 Although the vote you are being asked to cast is advisory, and therefore non-binding, we value the views of our shareholders and the Compensation Committee will consider the outcome of the vote when designing our compensation programs and making future compensation decisions for our named executive officers.
-Abstentions and broker non-votes will not have any effect on the results of those deliberations.
+Abstentions and broker non-votes will not have any effect on the results of those deliberations because they are not considered to be votes cast.

-Say-on-Pay - 2018 Executive Compensation.
-In 2019, we submitted our 2018 executive compensation program to an advisory vote of our shareholders, and it received the support of approximately 35% of the votes cast at our 2019 Annual General Meeting of Shareholders.
-This was significantly lower than our historical levels of shareholder support for our say-on-pay proposals, including support of approximately 98% of the votes cast at our May 2018 annual general meeting of shareholders, and average support of approximately 94% of the votes cast at our annual general meetings of shareholders from 2012 through 2017.
+Say-on-Pay - 2019 Executive Compensation.
+In 2020, we submitted our 2019 executive compensation program to an advisory vote of our shareholders, and it received the support of approximately 70% of the votes cast at our 2020 annual general meeting of shareholders.
+We believe this improvement in level of support as compared to the lower level of support at our 2019 annual general meeting of shareholders is reflective of our shareholders' acknowledgement of the meaningful changes that the Board and the Compensation Committee made to our executive compensation programs in 2019 and 2020.
+However, this level of shareholder support remained significantly lower than our historical levels of shareholder support for our say-on-pay proposals, including support of approximately 98% of the votes cast at our 2018 annual general meeting of shareholders, and average support of approximately 94% of the votes cast at our annual general meetings of shareholders from 2012 through 2017.

-2019 Engagement and Responsiveness.
-Following the vote in 2019, we significantly increased our level of engagement with shareholders.
-We contacted shareholders who collectively held over 75% of our then-outstanding shares to request meetings, and held meetings with shareholders who collectively held over 60% of our then-outstanding shares.
-David Anstice, the Chair of our Compensation Committee and our Lead Independent Director, participated in each of these engagement meetings, and feedback from these discussions was relayed to the Compensation Committee and the full Board, and discussed with management as appropriate.
-For information about our shareholder engagement and the Compensation Committee's responsiveness to shareholder feedback related to executive compensation, see the section entitled "2019 Shareholder Engagement and Board Responsiveness" beginning on page 62 of this proxy statement.
+2020 Engagement and Responsiveness.
+Following the vote in 2020, we reached out to shareholders who collectively held over 75% of our outstanding shares to request engagement meetings, and held meetings with shareholders who collectively held over 65% of our outstanding shares.
+David Anstice, the Chair of our Compensation Committee and our Lead Independent Director, led the majority of these meetings, and feedback from these discussions was relayed to the Compensation Committee and the full Board, and discussed with management as appropriate.
+For information about our shareholder engagement and the Compensation Committee's responsiveness to shareholder feedback related to executive compensation, see the section entitled "Shareholder Engagement and Board Responsiveness" beginning on page 71 of this proxy statement.

-Enhancements to 2019 and 2020 Executive Compensation Program.
-We made meaningful enhancements to our executive compensation program in both 2019 and 2020 to further align the interests of our CEO and other named executive officers with those of our shareholders.
-For additional information, see the section entitled "Compensation Discussion and Analysis" beginning on page 60 of this proxy statement.
+Enhancements to 2020 Executive Compensation Program.
+We made meaningful enhancements to our executive compensation program in 2020 to further align the interests of our CEO and other named executive officers with those of our shareholders.
+For additional information, see the section entitled "Executive Compensation-Compensation Discussion and Analysis" beginning on page 70 of this proxy statement.